Gateway Program (Northeast Corridor): Projected costs

-Development corporation and commission
+Development corporation

-In November 2015, Amtrak, U.S. Senators Cory Booker and Chuck Schumer, and Governors Christie and Cuomo announced that a new Gateway Development Corporation would be created to oversee the project with the federal government paying for 50% of its costs and the states sharing the rest.
-The Gateway Development Corporation will be formed under the Port Authority of New York and New Jersey.
-The corporation board will be composed of PANYNJ board members from both states, the USDOT, and Amtrak.
-Staff will be provided by the PANYNJ and Amtrak.
-The corporation will oversee planning, environmental, design, engineering and construction work.
-It would also seek federal grants and apply for loans.
-It remains unclear how the money will be raised.
+In November 2015, the creation of the Gateway Development Corporation was announced by Amtrak, U.S. Senators Cory Booker and Chuck Schumer, and Governors Christie and Andrew Cuomo.
+The corporation would oversee planning, environmental, design, engineering, and construction work, and seek federal grants and loans.
+Its board was composed of Port Authority of New York and New Jersey board members, the USDOT, and Amtrak, while its staff consisted of PANYNJ and Amtrak employees.

-In December 2015 new federal legislation was introduced allowing Amtrak to operate the NEC as a financially separate entity, thus able to re-invest profits from the line into new infrastructure.
-The legislation also provided for more low interest loans through changes in the Railroad Rehabilitation and Improvement Financing and Capital Investment Grant (New Starts) federal funding programs.
+In December 2015, federal legislation was introduced to allow Amtrak to operate the NEC as a financially separate entity that could invest profits from the line into its infrastructure.
+The legislation also provided for more low-interest loans through changes in the Railroad Rehabilitation and Improvement Financing and Capital Investment Grant (New Starts) federal funding programs.
 In March 2016, Amtrak and PANYNJ committed $35 million each for design and engineering work.
-Additional funding has not been identified.

 The group met for the first time on January 12, 2017.
 On June 30, 2017, the U.S. Department of Transportation sent a letter to the Gateway Development Corporation permanently withdrawing from its board of trustees.
 Shortly afterward, the draft Environmental Impact Study for the project was issued.

-The creation of a new bi-state agency to potentially oversee the project required identical legislation in both New York and New Jersey legislatures.
-On June 24, 2019, the state governments of New York and New Jersey passed legislation to create the bi-state Gateway Development Commission, whose job it is to oversee the planning, funding and construction of the rail tunnels and bridges of Gateway Program.
-This bill stipulates that each state is responsible for 50% of the funding and creates standards for transparency and accountability.
-The Commission is capable of receiving funds from federal, state, and local sources.
-The Commission's first CEO, Kris Kolluri, was nominated by New York governor Kathy Hochul and New Jersey governor Phil Murphy in early 2022.